-Redskins come back to beat Lions for 2nd win of season
+Redskins come back to beat Lions; Haskins misses final snap

 INJURIES

-Lions: DT Damon Harrison was injured late in the fourth quarter. … WR Marvin Hall left early in the fourth with a foot injury. … Stafford was one of six starters out with injury.
+Lions: DT Damon Harrison was injured late in the fourth quarter. … WR Marvin Hall left early in the fourth with a foot injury.

 Redskins: LB Ryan Kerrigan left with a concussion in the fourth quarter. … WR Paul Richardson was ruled out at halftime with a hamstring strain.
-Richardson missed the Jets game last week with a hamstring injury. … RB Chris Thompson missed his fifth consecutive game with a toe injury. … DL Daron Payne was out with an ankle injury.
+Richardson missed the Jets game last week with a hamstring injury.

 UP NEXT